Our Worship

 Christian marriage is a solemn and public covenant between two people.
 Through this sacrament, their relationship is imbued with the grace of Christ and consecrated (set apart) as a holy commitment.
 The canons of the Episcopal Church require that at least one party be a baptized Christian and that couples seek counseling by a member of the clergy before the marriage ceremony.

-Divorced persons may remarry in the Church after consultations facilitated by the Priest-in-Charge; couples should allow ample time for such consultations to take place.
+Divorced persons may remarry in the Church after consultations facilitated by the Parish; couples should allow ample time for such consultations to take place.

 Marriages are performed in accordance with the authorized liturgies of the Church and normally include celebration of the Holy Eucharist.
 They also normally take place in the church, exceptions sometimes being made for specific pastoral concerns.